DoTheEvo/selfhosted-apps-docker/README.md

 This whole repo is obviously about the second use.
 So be careful that you wont spend time on resources used to educate developers.
-Sure, if you get through that you will know docker better, but theres always the danger that after sinking 4 hours "learning", one still cant get plain nginx web server up and working and loses motivation.<br>
+Sure, if you get through that you will know docker better, but theres always the danger that after sinking 4 hours learning, one still cant get plain nginx web server up and working and loses motivation.<br>
 And my personal preference in learning is getting something up as fast as possible and then tinker with it and try to understand how it works.